ATO Warns Australians Against Ineligible Tax Deduction Claims

-As tax season approaches, the Australian Taxation Office (ATO) is reiterating the importance of understanding eligible work-related deductions.
-This year, Australians are once again warned to steer clear of common but ineligible claims that could land them in hot water.
-Below, we explore the ATO’s recent insights, including dubious expense claims and tips for submitting your tax return correctly.
+The ATO's rule is straightforward: a work-related deduction only stands if it relates directly to earning your income, you paid for it yourself without being reimbursed, and you can back it up with a record such as a receipt or invoice.
+Claims that fail this test, personal, domestic or private expenses dressed up as work costs, are disallowed, and deliberate overclaiming can trigger penalties or an audit.
+As tax season approaches, the Australian Taxation Office (ATO) is reiterating the importance of understanding eligible work-related deductions, and Australians are once again warned to steer clear of common but ineligible claims that could land them in hot water.
+Below, we explore the ATO's recent insights, including some real examples of dubious expense claims, and tips for submitting your tax return correctly.

 What Are Ineligible Claims?